 In terms I attire, what is most important is to wear something you feel confident in, and that is true to who you are.
 That said, I generally recommend avoiding all black or all white, as well as especially loud patterns, colors, or logos, which can be distracting in photos.
 Earth tones, muted colors, and layers are all excellent choices, but again, it is most important to simply dress like yourself.
 Feel free to coordinate your colors with each other without being too "matchy-matchy."
 You are more than welcome to bring along any wardrobe changes and/or accessories such as a plaid blanket, favorite book, thermos, etc. if you like.

 I would recommend making your final outfit decisions a week or more in advance so you aren't putting undue stress on yourselves leading up to our session.

 My hope is that this guide helped calm any fears or anxieties you have about being photographed.
 Honestly, having your picture taken can feel awkward and uncomfortable at times, but just do your best to have fun with it.
-It gets easier with time and practice, I promise. :) If any questions or concerns come up about your session, don't hesitate to reach out at any time.
-Looking forward to hanging out and creating together soon.
-We got this!
+It gets easier with time and practice, I promise.
+If any questions or concerns come to mind don't hesitate to reach out at any time.
+I'm looking forward to hanging out and creating together soon.
+Cheers!